 Are you doing what it takes to generate quality referrals?

 While most professionals recognize this, they don't effectively tap into their networks to proactively generate sales referrals.

 This happens for a number of reasons.
-As we saw in the Selling Services Challenge, many people are uncomfortable asking for referrals.
+Many sellers are uncomfortable asking for referrals.
 They either don't want to appear "salesy" or don't want to appear desperate for the work.
 Or, as John Jantsch, author of The Referral Engine, suggests in his podcast with RainToday's Michelle Davidson, they may be insecure about whether they deserve referrals-do they actually deliver value and benefit to their clients?